muratk5n/thirdwave/en/README.md

 ---

-Electricity tech pretty much sucks at everything except in certain end-products which shaped the experience of many white-collor folk.
+Electricity tech pretty much sucks at everything except in certain end-products which shaped the experience of an entire generation of white-collor folk.
 They see lights go blink-blink and they get all excited, and want to use that thing that makes things go blink-blink for everything..
 This is unrealistic.

 ---